 Countries which the U.N. rates as “developed” are setting goals and monitoring performance of the others.
 But the reverse is neither expected nor permitted.
 Despite the endless talk of “partnerships,” this is not a relationship of equals, it is schoolmaster to student, parent to child.
 Or, if you prefer, colonizer to colonized.
 It is not a blueprint for development.

 NOTES AND SOURCES

 1. The U.N. terminology here is contrived.
-Their 169 “targets” are mostly goals, and the 17 “goals” are actually categories — poverty, health, and education — written so broadly that any goal any special interest wishes to push can find a comfortable home, as a target.
+Their 169 “targets” are mostly goals, and the 17 “goals” are actually categories — poverty, health, and education — written so broadly that any special interest can find a comfortable home for whatever it wants to push.
 But if you announce that you’re setting 169 goals for yourself, people might laugh.

 2. Arms sales data is compiled from Conventional Arms Transfers to Developing Nations, 2008-2015, from the Congressional Research Service and the Stockholm International Peace Research Institute.

 3. The Ghana story is told in How Tax Havens Plunder the Poor, by ActionAid UK: SABMiller’s Accra Brewery in Ghana had annual beer sales of over £60 million, yet claimed it was operating at a loss, and thus paid little or no corporate income tax to Ghana in most years.
 During that period, it took an £8.5 million loan, at a whopping 18% interest rate, from another SABMiller company in the tax haven of Mauritius.
 These high interest payments were booked as a loss to the Ghana company, where they would have been taxed at 25%, and showed up as profit in Mauritius, with a tax rate of just 3%.

 4. By their very nature, tax havens thrive on secrecy, so exact numbers aren’t available.
 The three-times estimate is from a Guardian story, “Tax havens are entrenching poverty in developing countries.”